7 Version control with Git

-Learn about “formal” version control and its importance.
+1. Explain what “formal” version control is and recognize its importance.

-Learn about Git for version control and apply RStudio’s integrated Git tools.
+2. Use the basic functionality of Git for version control through RStudio’s integrated Git interface.

-Learn and apply the basic workflow of Git version control: View changes to files, record and save those changes to a history, and synchronize those changes to an online repository (GitHub).
+3. Describe and apply the basic workflow of Git version control: View changes to files, record and save those changes to a history, called “committing”.

 Before starting this session, get them to share some of the things they discussed during the social activity.